-In this guide, we outline the basics of sustainable transport.
+In this guide, we outline key information about sustainable transport.

-We explain what sustainable transport is, the different types and examples of sustainable transport, and other important considerations.
+We explain what sustainable transport is, the different types and examples of sustainable transport, and other important information.

 Summary – Sustainable Transport

-Sustainable transport generally involves improving the impact transport factors have on the environment, resources, the economy, and society, both in the short term and long term.
+Sustainable transport generally involves improving the sustainability of transport in relations to the environment, resources, the economy, and society, both in the short term and long term.

 There’s also practical, logistical and technical considerations to take into account

-Specifically when talking about environmental and resources sustainability, sustainable transport might help address issues such as the finite nature of fossil fuels, air pollution and carbon emissions
+For environmental and resources in particular, sustainable transport might help address issues such as the finite nature of fossil fuels, air pollution and carbon emissions

 The three main types of transport might include land, water and air based transport